mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ### Resource vs Audience

-This specification uses the term resource (as defined in {{Section 2 of RFC8707}} and {{RFC9728}}) rather than audience (as commonly used in access token claims such as the aud claim in JWTs {{Section 4.1.3 of RFC7519}} or in token introspection {{Section 2.2 of RFC7662}}) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and a token’s audience value.
+This specification uses the term resource (as defined in {{Section 2 of RFC8707}} and {{RFC9728}}) rather than audience (as commonly used in access token claims such as the aud claim in JWTs {{Section 4.1.3 of RFC7519}} or in token introspection {{Section 2.2 of RFC7662}}) because a client cannot assume a fixed or discoverable relationship between a protected resource URL and an access token’s audience value.

-While a resource and an audience may be the same in some deployments, they are not equivalent.
+While a resource and an access token's audience may be the same in some deployments, they are not equivalent.
 A resource server protecting a given resource may accept access tokens with:

-  -	A broadly scoped audience such as `https://api.example.com` that specifies an API-wide identifier for the resource server(s).
+  -	A broadly scoped audience restriction such as `https://api.example.com` that specifies an API-wide identifier for the resource server(s).
-  -	A narrowly scoped audience such as `https://api.example.com/some/protected/resource` that specifies the exact URL for a protected resource.
+  -	A narrowly scoped audience restriction such as `https://api.example.com/some/protected/resource` that specifies the exact URL for a protected resource.
-  - A logical or cross-domain audience such as `urn:example:api` or `https://example.net` that has no direct correspondence to the resource’s URL.
+  - A logical or cross-domain audience restriction such as `urn:example:api` or `https://example.net` that has no direct correspondence to the resource’s URL.

-As a result, a client cannot reliably predict the audience value that an authorization server will use to audience-restrict an issued token, nor can it determine which audience values a resource server will accept.
-This limitation is particularly relevant in dynamic environments, such as when using OAuth 2.0 Protected Resource Metadata {{RFC9728}}, where the client can discover the protected resource URL but not the authorization server’s audience assignment policy.
+As a result, a client cannot reliably predict the audience value that an authorization server will use to restrict an issued access token's audience, nor can it determine which audience values a resource server will accept.
+This limitation is particularly relevant in dynamic environments, such as when using OAuth 2.0 Protected Resource Metadata {{RFC9728}}, where the client can discover the protected resource URL but not the authorization server's audience assignment policy.

-For these reasons, returning an audience value in the token response is less useful to the client than returning the resource for which the token was issued.
-By returning the resource parameter, this specification enables a client to:
+For these reasons, returning an audience value in the token response is less useful to the client than returning the resource(s) for which the access token was issued.
+By returning the `resource` parameter, this specification enables a client to:

   -	Confirm that the access token is valid for the specific resource it requested.
   -	Detect resource mix-up conditions in which an authorization server issues a token for a different resource than intended.

-This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which defines the resource parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions internally.
+This approach is consistent with Resource Indicators {{RFC8707}} and Protected Resource Metadata {{RFC9728}}, which defines the `resource` parameter as the client-facing mechanism for identifying the target protected resource, independent of how a resource server enforces audience restrictions for access tokens internally.

 Note that a client may use token introspection {{RFC7662}} if supported by an authorization server to determine an issued token's audience if needed.